rehierl/node-tree-outliner/3-1-0-associations-2.md

 <!-- ======================================================================= -->
 # Associations (2)

-This section builds upon the fundamental definitions and considerations based on conclusions mentioned earlier.
+This section builds upon the fundamental definitions and considerations that were mentioned in the previous section.

 <!-- ======================================================================= -->
 ## Sections (2)

+**CLARIFICATION**
+Nodes must be associated with sections while they are being entered.

+That is, because otherwise the location of a node (with regards to a tree's sections) could be affected by nodes that are subsequent to it.
+Because of that, a node could then be affected by nodes that are not within its actual context.

+**CLARIFICATION**
+A section is a sequence of strictly subsequent nodes.

 A consequence of the states a section has is, that definitions only need to tell an algorithm, with which node a section begins and with which node it ends.
 Because of that, a section is a subsequence of the corresponding node sequence.
-Therefore, ...

-**CLARIFICATION** A section is a sequence of strictly subsequent nodes.
+Consequently, a section is a sequence of strictly subsequent nodes.

-In addition to that, a first child node is strictly subsequent to its parent.
-Consequently, the next sibling of a parent node can only be loosely subsequent to it.
-That is, because a node can only be a parent node, if it has at least one child node.
-No sibling can therefore be strictly subsequent to any parent node.

-Consequently, the very first node of a section, is not necessarily strictly subsequent to its sectioning node.

-*Scope of a section*

-The "scope of a section", respectively the scope of a sectioning node, can be understood to be the range of strictly subsequent nodes that must be associated with a section.
-The scope of a section therefore begins with a section's first and ends with a section's last node.

-Consequently, any non-empty section has a non-empty scope.
-The scope of an empty section is said to be empty.
-However, an empty section can also be seen to have no scope at all.
+However, this statement is false, if not all the nodes are associated while they are being entered.
+That is, because exit events are executed in reversed order.

 <!-- ======================================================================= -->
 ## Sectioning nodes (2)